Our Story

 Shifting Priorities

 Before our strategic shift in 2019, Milwaukee Succeeds focused on 11 different areas of educational importance.
 These priorities ranged from pre-school readiness to college completion.
-Although our goals had good intention, we knew we could have more of an impact if our energy was focused on select areas of achievement.
+Although our goals had good intention, we knew we could make more of an impact if our energy was focused on select areas of achievement.

 While still steadfast in our mission — to improve education for every child in every school, cradle to career — we decided to narrow our vision to two key areas: Early Childhood Education and High School Success.